KazakosVas/Binary-Explotation/Phoenix Challnges/stack6.md

 So our shellcode is found in memory address 0x7fffffffee2+strlen("ExploitEducation=) = 0x7fffffffef3

-We will print memory of main before leave command
+We will print the memory of main before leave command

 ![](./images/mainbeforeleaveclack.png?)